 |Here come the Yarn Stormers!|

+Saltburn on sea has a fabulous victorian pier.
 Never mind Banksy, have you heard of the Saltburn Yarn Stormers?
-They come secretly in the middle of the night and decorate Saltburn’s Victorian Pier with a sleeve of amazing colorful knitted creations.
-When we were there this week the figures were a celebration of all things sea-sidey.
-Mermaids, starfish, lobsters, lighthouses, seaweed, swimmers, sun bathers and even seaside donkeys (Knit and Purl).
+They come secretly in the middle of the night and decorate Saltburn’s Pier with a sleeve of amazing colorful knitted creations.

 |Beach Donkeys – Knit and Purl!|

-Guerilla knitting appears around the world often transforming unattractive urban environments but no one does it quite like the Saltburn Crew.
+Guerilla knitting appears around the world.
+It often transforms unattractive urban environments into places of quirky colourful wonderment.
+No one does it quite like the Saltburn on sea Crew though.

 |What goes up must come down|